Naming your company can be challenging and time-consuming.

 Here are 10 proven tips that will help you name your new company:

-1. Think about what you want your company name to convey.
+1. Think about what you want your business name to convey.

 Your business name is an important part of your company’s identity.
 The name will appear on your business cards, letterhead, website, promotional materials, products, and pretty much everywhere in print to identify your company or your company’s products and/or services.

 Service-oriented businesses should consider whether it will be easy for their prospective customers to recognize what services the business provides, based on the name of the company (example: Friendly Dog Walkers or Bright Accounting).

 Once you understand what you want your company name to convey, you should set aside some time to brainstorm.